nishantsah08/public_html/parliament_policies/policies/02_EMPLOYEE_CONSENT_AND_DATA_AGREEMENT.md

 ## 2. Data Collection & Analysis

-As part of your role, all business-related and non-business-related calls made or received on your work-provided communication channel will be recorded and transcribed.
+As part of your role, all business-related calls made or received on your work-provided communication channel will be recorded and transcribed.

 These transcripts will be analyzed by a secure, automated AI system for two specific purposes: